-Slight-of-hand magic took on a different meaning in the market stalls, restaurants, and bus stops on my way south.
-Bus drivers and their ticket agents used hand signals to signal stop and go, pounding on the side of the bus, holding up two fingers in a pinching gesture, and showing the back of their coxed wrist to show readiness, ask for patience or express displeasure with a passenger.
-I learned from a rancher how to indicate the height of a beast using the side of the open hand, the height of plants using the palm face down and the height of a man using the index finger and thumb pointed to the sky.
-The language of Mexico involved the whole body as a vehicle for expression, crude at times, often joyful, and always laced with ironic humour.
+Slight-of-hand took on a different form in the market stalls, restaurants, and bus stops on my way south.
+Vendors held up two fingers in a pinching gesture to ask for patience, a hissing sound escaping from the lips of a patron brought attention and a smile from servers, bus drivers showed the back of their bent wrist and coxed elbow to express displeasure with a troublesome passenger.
+From a rancher I learned how to indicate the height of a beast using the side of the open hand, the height of plants using the palm face down and the height of a man using the index finger and thumb pointed to the sky.
+The language of Mexico involved the whole body, expressed crudely at times, often joyfully, and always laced with ironic humour.

 We spent our last night together in San Pedro, a village that in 1978 was a prime destination for young people backpacking their way through Guatemala.
-In the late afternoon, we witnessed a small group of men and women from Quebec strip naked at a point of land along the shore and jump into the lake.
+In the late afternoon, a small group of men and women strip naked at a point of land along the shore and jump into the lake.
 A fisherman in his canoe was livid at the sight, and shouted at them until they returned to shore and donned their clothes.
-I spoke with him later, hearing his words of anger at the deep disrespect shown to his community.
-The bathers, when I spoke with them, were perplexed by the ruckus.
+Later I spoke with him, hearing his words of anger at the deep disrespect shown to his community.
+The bathers were perplexed by the ruckus.
 Were they not in a land where people are close to the earth, native and natural in every way, including their experience of the body?
-I too was exploring the beauty of the body, and did not confront them with their lack of regard for the lives and ideas of the place they were in.
+I did not confront them with their ignorance of the place and sensitivities of people with their own ancient history and traditions.

-I learned different lessons from Steve Larson, an American man with a PhD in psychology and a penchant for eating peyote and practicing consciousness bending tasks assigned in books by the Russian mystic George Gurdjieff.
-He told me of a trip he made from San Miguel to a highland village in Chiapas, Mexico, and daily encounter with the farm family he lived with for several weeks.
+Steve, an American man with a PhD in psychology and a penchant for eating peyote, taught me a different lesson.
+He told me of a trip he made from San Miguel to a highland village in Chiapas, Mexico.
+He lived with a farm family for a week, helping out in the fields.
 Every morning the man would sit down to a breakfast of beans and tortillas, which he ate enthusiastically.
 His young daughter brought him a lunch for mid day comprised of beans with fresh tortillas wrapped in an embroidered cloth.
 When Steve sat with him for the evening meal, and watched the joy of the man as he ate beans and tortillas for dinner, he couldn’t help but remark on his own culinary practice at home in Phoenix, Arizona.
 There, Steve said, he found all kinds of foods from many different countries.
 East Asian dishes, Indian curries, Italian pasta, German weinerschnitzel, and British fish and chips were all ready at hand.
 His host listened carefully, using a scrap of tortilla to wipe the edge of the bowl clean as he finished his meal.
 “Very interesting,” said the man, “But, haven’t you found something you like yet?”

-My photographs from that journey, while numerous, are all a little cockeyed because while in San Cristóbal de las Casas in Chiapas I put a container of yogurt in the bag that also held my camera.
+My photographs from the journey to Guatemala and southern Mexico, while numerous, are all a little cockeyed because while in San Cristóbal de las Casas in Chiapas I put a container of yogurt in the bag that also held my camera.
 Predictably, it leaked into the camera, the now vintage Olympus OM1 recommended to me by my Dawson friend Grant.
 The camera still took pictures but the mirror that permits the photographer to see through the lens directly was stuck.
 I could point and shoot, but could never be sure of what was in and what was outside of the frame.
 The constraint prompted me to compose photographs with an ample background, stepping back further than the subject seemed to require and setting the focus to infinity.
 The light metre worked, so I could use the f stops and shutter speed to increase or decrease the depth of field and render the light.
-Context, soft focus and even light became part of my photographic repertoire and artistic journey.
+Context became part of my photographic repertoire and artistic journey.

 A Political Turn

-Once I was back in San Miguel I got down to making art of what I saw and imagined, in many styles and medium as expected of art students exploring the world of art.
-I made portraits of Mexican peasants and working people and painted views of the dry highland landscape.
+In San Miguel, I made art of what I saw and imagined, in many styles and mediums as expected of art students exploring the world of art.
+I created portraits of Mexican peasants and working people and painted views of the dry highland landscape.
 For assignments in courses, I made copies of the works of European and Mexican grand masters, in conté, pencil, ink and watercolour.
 The Institute’s printing studio provided the means to make lithographs inspired by José Guadalupe Posada’s illustrations with skulls and bones to convey satirical and political messages.
 In the middle of the night I nervously posted one of my lithographs, decrying the hegemony of the PRI, Mexico’s ruling party for more than half a century, on the wall of the municipal building in the town square.
-The next afternoon when I went back to check, it had been torn down.
-I was not brave enough to post it a second time.

-Some of my photography was inspired by George Kraus, an accomplished American photographer teaching at the institute who introduced me to the possibility of constructed drama in photography.
+Some of my photography was inspired by George Kraus, an accomplished American photographer teaching at the institute.
+He introduced me to the possibility of constructed drama in photography akin to the works of Annie Leibowitz and xxx.
 This stood in sharp contrast to the documentary style of photographers such as Robert Frank I had studied in Montreal and Manuel Álvarez Bravo, Mexico’s most acclaimed photographer.
-Rather than revealing what is found in nature, at its best an approach to photography without artifice, Kraus used imagination and models to create fantastical scenes.
-I never fully embraced his approach, although I produced a few images inspired by Kraus and the fertile art of the Mexican muralist David Alfaro Sigueiros displayed on the walls of the Ciudad Universitaria and Chapultepec Castle in Mexico City.
+Rather than revealing what is found in nature, an approach to photography without artifice, Kraus used imagination and models to create fantastical scenes.
+I never fully embraced his approach, although I produced a few images inspired by the fertile art of the Mexican muralist David Alfaro Sigueiros displayed on the walls of the Ciudad Universitaria and Chapultepec Castle in Mexico City.

 Outside of the art studio, I learned to weave on a hand loom and dye wool using Cochineal, a red coloured dye extracted from an insect (Dactylopius coccus costa) that makes its home in cactus plants.
 I chose this dye because Gerald had taught me of its use by the Aztecs, and its export to Europe during the Spanish colonization of Mexico.
 In the 1500s, Cochineal was regularly traded on the London and Amsterdam Commodity Exchanges.
 Today, it has no stock ticker but demand for natural food additives and dyes has revived cultivation in the Mexican state of Oaxaca and in the highlands of Peru.

-Before finishing my degree, I mounted an exhibit of 30 photographs for the Institute’s Galeria Conde, selling many of them at the same $25 I charged for water colour sketches in Dawson City.
-They were framed by a local artisan in thin brass tubes used to make glass boxes.
+Before finishing my degree, I mounted an exhibit of 30 photographs for the Institute’s Galeria Conde, selling many of them at the same $25 I had charged for water colour sketches in Dawson City.
+They were framed by a local artisan in thin brass tubes.
 Money to mount the exhibit came from gifts I received from my parents and fees for posing nude for the Institute’s life drawing class.
 The drawing teacher liked to use me as a model because I could hold an athletic pose for a long time, giving the students a chance to render details of muscles bulging under strain.